Winter is Here. Why Let a Cold iPhone

 After doing some research, it appears that stashing your phone inside a pocket close to your body, where it can absorb some of your body heat, can help keep your phone warm during a frigid winter workout.
 However, while most of my TriadXP workouts track my activities for me, there are times when I need to enter my reps or resistance or interact with my phone.
 So for me, leaving my phone in my pocket wasn't an option.

-Next, I started to search for a case to keep my phone warm.
+Next, I searched for a case to keep my phone warm.
 Like most things, there are several options, from cases mostly built to regulate a phone's temperature in extreme situations to a dapper-looking Salt Case that claims it refracts the heat given off by the device back to the phone to keep it warm in winter weather.

 Ultimately, I settled on the KAHITE USB Heated Mobile Phone Arm Pack.
 It's suitable for most 4- to 7-inch screen phones.